 He has performed his work in libraries, hair salons, coffee shops, book fairs, wineries, movie theaters, colleges, pubs, book stores, and on public radio and television.
 He has also juried several writing contests.

 Ken is a founding member of the Idaho Writer’s Guild which is an affiliate of The Cabin literary center in Boise.
-He recently served on the board of both Big Tree Arts and True North Creative Learning Center.
+He has served on the board of both Big Tree Arts and True North Creative Learning Center.
 Along with his wife, Betty, he was a founding member of the Literary Arts Council of the Sebastopol Center for the Arts in Sebastopol, CA, and together they have hosted many classes, workshops, and readings.
 They have a married son and daughter, a married daughter and son, as well as three granddaughters.

-Ken is available to help you spice up your writing.
+Ken is available to help spice up your writing.
 Whether you are a committed writer trying to start or finish a book, a budding poet, or a businessperson trying to discover better ways to express yourself, Ken’s instruction and advice are invaluable.
 Working with him will bring dramatic changes to your writing.